 Weighted exercises are not recommended.
-It is more beneficial in the long term to utilise the athlete's own body weight as a resistance, teaching him or her to move it effectively.
-It is possible that some younger athletes do simple weighted exercises at a young age, but it should be treated more as technical development training.
+It is more beneficial in the long term to utilise the athlete's body weight as resistance, teaching him or her to move it effectively.
+Some younger athletes may do simple weighted exercises at a young age, but they should be treated more as technical development training.

 The primary focus is not a gain in strength by the development of muscle mass.
-It is important that a qualified fitness specialist supervise both coach and athlete in the initial stages of commencing a strength program to ensure proper technique.
-Exercises involving their own body weight and gravity are preferred.
-The focus should be placed on quality of movement with particular attention paid to abdominal and core stability.
+A qualified fitness specialist must supervise both coach and athlete in the initial stages of commencing a strength program to ensure proper technique.
+Exercises involving their body weight and gravity are preferred.
+The focus should be placed on the quality of movement with particular attention paid to abdominal and core stability.